lucasgut/greenbow/README.md

 react-native run-android
 ```

+### Run tests
+`lein test-cljs` Run Clojurescript tests

 ### Production build
-`lein cljsbuild once`
+`lein prod-build` Production build

 ### External React Native modules
-1. react-native-autocomplete-input 3.6.0
+- react-native-autocomplete-input 3.6.0
+      An auto-complete textbox displaying a list with entries matching the entered text.

-See project.clj to import nodejs module
+See npm-deps in project.clj to import the nodejs module.
-See ui.cljs to import as react class
+See ui.cljs to import module as react class

 ### Appendix
 ```